jasoryeh/conductor/README.md

 At the root of a template exists two root elements, `_conductor` and `filesystem`
 - `_conductor`: Contains metadata and information about secrets and variables that may change
+- `runtime`: Optional configuration- if you would like Conductor to handle starting your program for you, configure this option.
 - `filesystem`: Contains a layout of the filesystem that conductor will install, top level elements in the `filesystem` element act as a file at the same level as `conductor.jar`

 #### Dynamically changing variables and secrets